GoogleChromeLabs/quicklink/README.md

 # quicklink
-> Faster subsequent page-loads by prefetching in-viewport links in the background
+> Faster subsequent page-loads by prefetching in-viewport links during idle time

 ## How it works